 And while you may have been eating an extra 300 calories a day while pregnant, you’ll now need to eat an extra 500 calories a day if you’re breastfeeding.
 Your body will use these extra calories to make breast milk.

 Keeping track of all your baby’s latest feedings and diaper changes can feel overwhelming.
 Get a convenient way to track feeding and diaper times with my printable tracker!
-Download it below:
+Join my newsletter and download it below—at no cost to you:

 Pregnancy takes its toll and changes our bodies for nine long months, but so too does it go through postpartum changes we don’t always hear about.